jusadocode/case-opening-simulator/README.md

 # case-opening-simulator

-Projects visual representation is not final.
+Projects UI is work in progress.

 A simulator created to imitate CS2 case opening system, to track how much money would have been spent if the person chose to proceed with buying keys to open cases.